MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 4. __Comparative Boxplot findings__

-    - Kampala tends to receive marginally more rainfall on average than Addis, with both cities showing a similar spread but different extremes.
+    - Kampala tends to receive marginally more rainfall on average than Addis Ababa, with both cities showing a similar spread but different extremes.

     - Kampala consistently experiences much larger flood extents, which might reflect differences in topography, urban planning, or drainage systems.